Battle of the Atlantic: Enigma cipher

-During 1940, 178 Enigma messages were broken on the British bombe.
+In August 1940, the British began use of their "bombe" computer which, when presented with an intercepted German Enigma message, suggested possible settings with which the Enigma cipher machine had been programmed.
+A reverse-engineered Enigma machine in British hands could then be programmed with each set of suggested settings in turn until the message was successfully deciphered.

-Throughout the summer and autumn of 1941, Enigma intercepts (combined with HF/DF) enabled the British to plot the positions of U-boat patrol lines and route convoys around them.
-Merchant ship losses dropped by over two-thirds in July 1941, and the losses remained low until November.
+Throughout late 1941, Enigma intercepts (combined with HF/DF) enabled the British to plot the positions of U-boat patrol lines and route convoys around them.
+Merchant ship losses dropped by over two-thirds in July 1941, and losses remained low until November.

-During May 1943, the US Navy began using a 4-rotor bombe machines used drums for the Enigma rotors at 34 times the speed of the early British bombe machines.
-By September 1944, the US Navy had 121 bombes.

 This Allied advantage was offset by the growing numbers of U-boats coming into service.
 The Type VIIC began reaching the Atlantic in large numbers in 1941; by the end of 1945, 568 had been commissioned.
 Although the Allies could protect their convoys in late 1941, they were not sinking many U-boats.
-The Flower-class corvette escorts could detect and defend, but they were not fast enough to attack effectively.
+The Flower-class corvette escorts could detect and defend, but were not fast enough to attack effectively.

 U-boat captured by an aircraft

-An extraordinary incident occurred when a Coastal Command Hudson of 209 Squadron captured U-570 on 27 August 1941 about 80 miles south of Iceland.
+A Coastal Command Hudson of No. 269 Squadron RAF captured U-570 on 27 August 1941 about 80 miles south of Iceland.
 Squadron Leader J. Thompson sighted the U-boat on the surface, immediately dived at his target, and released four depth charges as the submarine crash dived.
-The U-boat surfaced again, a number of crewmen appeared on deck, and Thompson engaged them with his aircraft's guns.
-The crewmen returned to the conning tower while under fire.
+The U-boat surfaced again, crewmen appeared on deck, and Thompson engaged them with his aircraft's guns.
+The crewmen returned to the conning tower under fire.
 A few moments later, a white flag and a similarly coloured board were displayed.
 Thompson called for assistance and circled the German vessel.
 A Catalina from 209 Squadron took over watching the damaged U-boat until the arrival of the armed trawler Kingston Agate under Lt Henry Owen L'Estrange.
 The following day the U-boat was beached in an Icelandic cove.
-Although no codes or secret papers were recovered, the British now possessed a complete U-boat.
+No codes or secret papers were recovered, but the British now possessed a complete U-boat.
 After a refit, U-570 was commissioned into the Royal Navy as HMS Graph.